Dead Bug CrEek

 The game’s nighttime setting allows light to be a driving force in helping the Player navigate the world intuitively.
 Beacons on the horizon draw the Player towards them, using canned light emanating from doorways and within buildings to indicate areas of interest.
-Conversely, areas shrouded in darkness signify tension and danger, beckoning the Player to take a risk when entering that area.

 Vignettes & Framing

 Dead Bug Creek’s environments have been crafted to elicit the best possible VR experience.
-When the game begins, the Player sees a sweeping view of the game world from the top of a hill, giving them a moment to view the overall map and acquaint themselves with the world and atmosphere.
+When the game begins, the Player sees a sweeping view of the game world from the top of a hill, giving them a moment to view the map and acquaint themselves with the world and atmosphere.

 Shaders & Technical Art